phalcon/documentation/docs/forms.md

 Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that all the validators will be called on the form using the modified `entity` object.

-!!! info "NOTE"
+> **NOTE**: Passing an `entity` object will result in the object being modified by the user input as described above.
+If you do not wish this behavior, you can clone the entity before passing it, so as to keep a copy of the original object

-    Passing an `entity` object will result in the object being modified by the user input as described above.
-If you do not wish this behavior, you can clone the entity before passing it, to keep a copy of the original object
+{: .alert .alert-info }

 ```php
 <?php